Cagayan de Oro: Prehistoric period

+Early historic period

-The discovery of a grave site in 2009 uncovered remains of Song Dynasty (960–1279 AD) celadon ware and Sukhothai period (1238–1347 AD) Sangkhalok ceramic ware, in addition to body ornaments and stone tools.
+The discovery of a grave site in 2009 uncovered remains of Song dynasty (960–1279 AD) celadon ware and Sukhothai period (1238–1347 AD) Sangkhalok ceramic ware, in addition to body ornaments and stone tools.
 It indicates that the region was part of the ancient maritime trading network of Southeast Asia.
 Skulls recovered from the sites show that native Kagay-anons practiced artificial cranial deformation since childhood as a mark of social status, similar to skulls from archeological sites in neighboring Butuan.

 The Huluga Open Site was extensively damaged in 2001 to give way to a bridge project by the local administration.
 It was the source of controversy when a team from the University of the Philippines-Archaeological Studies Program dismissed the archeological importance of the site by declaring it as a "camp-like area" and not a settlement and thus not worthy of heritage protection under the laws.
 It was alleged by local conservationists that the UP-ASP team were influenced by the local government so the bridge project could continue.
 The site is still not protected and continues to be quarried, despite protests by local historians and archeologists.